I have now completed over

 The FJR has some really great points.
-I think it makes a excellent long distance highway bike and also good for moderately curvy road riding.
+I think it is a superb long distance highway bike and also good for moderately curvy road riding.
 Lots of torque in a fuel efficient big engine, cruise control, comfortable seating with good cockpit aerodynamics.
-With the bars raised you to ride a long way in comfort.
+With the screen raised you can ride a very long way in comfort as long as you steer clear of mountain roads.

 A few things miss the mark such as the glove box, LED running lights and adjustable side panels, but probably these are not make or break it points.

-More disappointing is the lack of any mass centralisation making the bike difficult to manage at low speed.
+More disappointing is the lack of any attempt at mass centralisation making the bike difficult to manage at low speed.
 It feels big and heavy all the time you are riding it, the weight never disappears like other large bikes and at low speed is borderline impractical as simple u turn becomes a 3 point turn with feet on the ground for fear of overbalance.
-The heavy clutch and clunky gearbox need modernisation.
-You can learn to live with these however the way the bike fights you in corners is something you might want to consider carefully.
-If you ride twisty roads often then it gets tiresome to constantly have to drag the FJR around corners.
+The heavy clutch and brakes need updating.
+Ok you can learn to live with all those things as I have however the way the bike fights you in corners once the tyres start to wear is something you want to consider very carefully.
+If you ride twisty roads often then it gets so tiresome to constantly have to drag the FJR around corners.
 Also the bars have to be raised unless you want to be on a tourer with one hand propped on your leg in that ridiculous hunch that sports bike riders adopt on the highway.
-It’s a shame as if Yamaha updated it to be a bit lighter it could easy be the perfect touring motorcycle with minor work and a company like Yamaha with the tech and resources the have at their disposal could easy make this bike superior to the BMW if they diverted some attention away from the R1.
+It is known as a super reliable bike and it sells for 1/2 the price of its rivals here in Japan.
+Also you are not burdened with expensive servicing like owning a BMW so there is a lot going for the bike as long as you recognise it is a regular tourer with limited sporting ability despite the branding.